Holiday Hell: Event

 The commentators for the event were Joel Gertner and Joey Styles.
 The event was attended by approximately 1,000 people.

 ECW World Heavyweight Champion Steve Corino successfully defended his title in the main event of Holiday Hell.

 The opening bout was a singles match between the Blue Boy and Chilly Willy.
-The match ended in a no contest.
+The match ended in a no contest following interference from Rhino.

 The second bout saw ECW World Tag Team Champions Danny Doring and Roadkill defend their titles against Da Baldies.
-Doring and Roadkill defeated Da Baldies by pinfall to retain their titles, with Roadkill pinning Angel.
+Doring and Roadkill defeated Da Baldies by pinfall to retain their titles, with Doring pinning Angel following a Buggy Bang.

 The third bout was a singles match between Balls Mahoney and Bilvis Wesley.
 Mahoney won the bout by pinfall.

 The fourth bout was a singles match between Jerry Lynn and Spike Dudley.
 Lynn won the bout by pinfall.

 The fifth bout was a singles match between C. W. Anderson and Super Crazy.
 Anderson won the bout by submission.

 The sixth bout was a singles match between E. Z. Money and Nova.
-The bout ended in a no contest.
+The bout ended in a no contest as the referee stopped the match as Nova began bleeding from the ear.

 The seventh bout was a six-man tag team match pitting Hot Commodity against Christian York, Joey Matthews, and Tommy Dreamer.
-Hot Commodity won the bout when E. Z. Money pinned Tommy Dreamer.
+Hot Commodity won the bout when E. Z. Money pinned Tommy Dreamer following interference from C.W.
+Anderson.

 The eighth bout was a two-out-of-three falls tag team match between the Full Blooded Italians and the Unholy Alliance.
 The first fall ended in a draw after Little Guido submitted Yoshihiro Tajiri and Tony Mamaluke submitted Mikey Whipwreck simultaneously.
 The Unholy Alliance won the second fall when Tajiri pinned Mamaluke, then won the third fall when Tajiri submitted Mamaluke.

 The main event saw ECW World Heavyweight Champion Steve Corino defend his title against Justin Credible and the Sandman in a three way dance.
 Corino eliminated Credible by pinning him, then pinned the Sandman to win the bout and retain his title.